IsolationKernel/Codes/IK/IK_voronoi_diagram_implementation/README.md

-This script demonstrates how to calculate pairwise similairty based on Isolation Kernel and how to create a Isolation Kernel feature map.
+This script demonstrates how to calculate Isolation Kernel similarity and feature map based on the voronoi diagram.

 References
 Qin, X., Ting, K.M., Zhu, Y. and Lee, V.C., 2019, July.
 Nearest-neighbour-induced isolation similarity and its impact on density-based clustering.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 33, pp. 4755-4762).